SamDund/Assign2Education/README.md

 This is a proposal for Thierry Racaud's thesis titled: "The Country-level Impact of Educational Patterns on the Rate of Entrepreneurship."
 The proposal has been divided into the following sections:

-1. Research Question
+1. Research Interest
-2. Research Justification
+2. Research Question
-3. Analytical Method
+3. Literature Review
-4. Key Concepts
+4. Analytical Method
-5. Literature Review
+5. Key Concepts
 6. References